 Present: Cllr Jean Evans (Chair), Cllr Jill Houlbrook, Cllr Tom Egerton-Parry, David Evans, Sue Stanley, Mike Worden.

-Caroline Gerrard, Alan Lingard and Stephen Williams we also in attendance.
+Caroline Gerrard, Alan Lingard and Stephen Williams were also in attendance.

 OPEN FORUM

 Caroline Gerrard spoke about the development of the Upton Community Group.
 The Group was planning to hold its first AGM the following evening at which officers and committee members would be formally elected.
 The group had originated based around social media but they were conscious that this could exclude many members of the community and intended also to develop communication through “conventional” channels.
 The group would be willing to help publicise the NDP consultation exercise through social media and assistance with leaflet distribution etc. They could also provide expertise in graphic design.
 The Chair thanked her for the offer and her contribution.